 After the kernel parameter is added, you must restart the instance for the parameter to take effect.
 After the plug-in is run, the output prompts you to restart the instance.

-Note The plug-in cannot be used to disable HT on ECS instances that are not ECS bare metal instances.
+The plug-in can disable HT only on ECS bare metal instances.
 If you run the plug-in on an ECS instance that is not an ECS bare metal instance, the system prompts you that the instance is not an ECS bare metal instance and then exits the plug-in.

 acs-plugin-manager --exec --plugin=ecs_disable_intel_hyper-threading